 Where I’m from opportunities like this are merely just that, Dreams.
 When I got offered my place at VIA to complete a 10-month internship I felt nervous, happy, scared and excited all at once.
 Leading up to the days of leaving the UK to come to Taiwan I tried to imagine what it would be like to live on this beautiful island.
 However, no matter how much I imagined nothing compared to the real thing.

 Coming from south London, the hustle and bustle of a city environment are like second nature to me, but Taipei is definitely much more than a concrete jungle.
-From the outstanding views up Taipei 101 and the range of different sights and tastes from the night markets in the cities to the tranquility and peace in the mountains and specs of untouched nature scattered throughout this hidden gem.
+From the outstanding views up Taipei 101 and the range of different sights and tastes from the night markets in the cities to the tranquility and peace in the mountains and specks of untouched nature scattered throughout this hidden gem.

 Work Hard, Play Harder